heechul/picar/README.md

 	$ python picar-mini-dnn-drv8835.py

 ## Model Training
+Before training a model, the following changes should be made:

 Change model (folder) name:

 	save_dir = os.path.abspath('...') #Replace ... with a name for the model